Improve Health of Moms & Babies

 Currently, babies born to Black mothers in Dane County are two times more likely than white infants to be born underweight.
 Babies born early are and at risk of significant health challenges (including death) in their first year of life.

-During 2018, we are working with the Dane County Health Council and the Foundation for Black Women’s Wellness on a collaborative community engagement campaign intended to address and identify solutions to lower the incidence of low birth weight babies born to Black women in Dane County.
+We are working with the Dane County Health Council and the Foundation for Black Women’s Wellness on a collaborative community engagement campaign intended to address and identify solutions to lower the incidence of low birth weight babies born to Black women in Dane County.
 The project includes a series of focus groups and forums across the community to ensure that families most impacted are engaged.